-Candidates who gain an aggregate 2:1 (60% or higher) may progress to the Doctoral Foundation Year.
+Candidates who gain an aggregate 2:1 (60% or higher) may progress to the Doctoral Research Phase.
+Candidates who do not achieve the required 2:1 may graduate with a Postgraduate Diploma in Theology.

-Note: Candidates who have not fulfilled the theological languages requirement for the PhD may do so during the Doctoral Qualifying Year.
+Note: Candidates who have not fulfilled the theological languages requirement for the PhD may do so during the Foundation Phase.